majianjia/QingStation/doc/anemometer.md

 To help to debug, once a fault detected, the `4` channels ADC measurement will be recorded into SD card.
 Actually, most of the faulty figures shown in above sections are plotted from thoes dumping data.

-I also wrote some script using Python and Processing3 to postprocess the data or to show realtime data.
+I also wrote some Python scripts to post-process the data or and some Processing3 scripts to to show realtime data.
 They are extremely helpful.
-Here is a screen recording of the Processing3 script on realtime data.
+Here is a screen recording of the Processing3 scripts plotting `4` channle of realtime data.

 ![](figures/anemometer_processing3_demo.gif)

-I would repeat what Lau has said, building the anemometer is definitely not as easy as I thought.
+Overall, I would like to repeat what Lau has said in his blog “building the anemometer is definitely not as easy as I thought.”

 #### Timing